w0rp/yotsuba-droid/README.md

 =====================

 This project depends on the Android Utils project.
-The Utils project must be reference by this project to compile it.
+The Utils project must be referenced by this project to compile it.
 Help for how to do this is available on Google's website:

 http://developer.android.com/tools/projects/projects-eclipse.html